iimrraann/fed-rates-scrapper/README.md

 ---

+## **Next Steps**

 This project showcases **end-to-end automation**, from **scraping to scheduling**, making real-world financial data **usable for downstream analytics**.

-**Next step:** Integrating a data cleaning pipeline to ensure historical consistency.
+As the next step in this project, I will integrate a data-cleaning pipeline to ensure historical consistency.